dough10/PolySonic/README.md

 - after entering server address on first login when box loses focus app will attempt to connect to address given / valid response will set api version and help app determine if it should use md5 authentication (this method will help keep from sending account details insecurely)

+- greatly reduece the number of dom nodes generated for album wall (that content will now be conditionaly loaded)

+- attempt to fix bug where it looks as if played content was not being garbage collected

 0.2.6

 - new icon (thanks William Kray)